Real Time Beat Prediction with Aubio

 We then create a tempoDetection object with aubio.
 Every time, the stream_callback from PyAudio is called, we pass the in_data to the tempoDetection and get back if there is (or should be) a beat in this batch of samples.

 If there is a beat, we also check what the current estimated bpm value is.
-Because of the nature of the used algorithm, the bpm value may be half of the real bpm (the algorithm prefers longer lags, so for example 80 bpm is favored over 160 bpm).
+Because of the nature of the used algorithm, the bpm value may be half or double of the real bpm (the algorithm prefers measurements around 107bpm, with a minimum of 40 and a maximum of 250 bpm, so for example 80 bpm is favored over 160 bpm).

-hop_s is the number of samples per iteration that we feed into the beat detection algorithm. win_s is double or quadruple the size of the size of hop_s (or, the more correct way to say it would be hop_s is half or a quarter of the size of win_s).
-For a hop_s size that is half the size of win_s, this would look like this:
+hopSize is the number of samples per iteration that we feed into the beat detection algorithm. winSize is double or quadruple the size of the size of hopSize.
+With a source of 44100 Hz, a hopSize of 512 audio samples works great.

 A great video about how beat detection algorithms works under the hood is "Tempo and Beat Tracking" by AudioLabsErlangen, and also the PhD dissertation of Paul M. Brossier, Automatic Annotation of Musical Audio for Interactive Applications (which is the basis for Aubio).